Stresa Front: Dissolution

-The front collapsed completely with the Italian invasion of Abyssinia.
+The Abyssinia Crisis proved to be the stress test that the Stresa Front could not withstand.
+Abyssinia had been invaded by Italy in the First Italo-Ethiopian War in 1895, which had been a humiliating defeat for the Italians.
+Italy had never truly forgotten its ambitions of controlling Ethiopia, and Mussolini saw an expansionist opportunity.
+Baron Vansittart received much contemporary criticism for his role in organizing the Front, given that in trying to contain Germany, Britain and France had now effectively appeased Italy, by allowing it a free hand in Ethiopia.
+The short-lived Front collapsed completely with the Italian invasion of Abyssinia in October 1935.

 Mussolini had long held ambitions of controlling Abyssinia and was enraged by the signing of the Anglo-German Naval Agreement without being informed beforehand.
 Mussolini had held back on his invasion plans to avoid alienating his allies, especially since Ethiopia bordered French Somaliland and British Somaliland.
 However, he felt betrayed by Britain and so decided that there was no reason against the invasion.
 He also believed that the agreement violated the Stresa Front.

-On January 6, 1936, Mussolini told German Ambassador Ulrich von Hassell that he would not object to Germany taking Austria as a satellite state if it maintained its independence.
+On 6 January 1936 Mussolini told German Ambassador Ulrich von Hassell that he would not object to Germany taking Austria as a satellite state if it maintained its independence.
 On 22 February, Mussolini then agreed to Hitler's remilitarization of the Rhineland and stated that Italy would not honour the Locarno Treaty if the remilitarization occurred.

+The Stresa conference was judged a British "fiasco" by Vansittart: